awesomeandrey/minlopro-dx/README.md

 TODO - Describe the project

+## Prerequisites

+Install `node` version according to `package.json` file (_19.7.0_).
+It's recommended to use [NVM](https://tecadmin.net/install-nvm-macos-with-homebrew/) in order to manage NODE versions on local machine.

+Run `npm install` in order to load project dependencies.

+Look through the pre-configured GitHub Workflows/Actions located in `.github/workflows/` folder.

+Make sure that the changed codebase files are _prettified_ via `npm run prettier` command.
+Alternatively, you can run `npm run prettier:check` in order to identify _non-prettified_ files.

 ### Branches

-*`main`*
+_`main`_

 Comprises all source code in the repository.

-*`develop`*
+_`develop`_

 Used for features development.
 Descendant of `main` branch.
 This branch should always be synced up with `main` branch once the feature(s) has been developed, tested and pushed to release.

 Corresponds to **QA** environment.

-*`release/**`*
+_`release/**`_

 Holds a bundle of features for specific release.
 Descendant of `develop` branch.
 Should always be synced up with `main` branch once the release features have been deployed & tested on production org.

 Corresponds to **PROD** environment.